Professional development for Waldorf teachers and homeschool parents

 ~ Jennifer provided us with a joyful, inclusive learning environment.
 She not only facilitated wonderful discussions in the classroom but was happily willing to meet with us during lunch and breaks to answer any lingering questions.

 ~ One of the best instructors I have ever had.

 ~ This was one of the most enriching courses I’ve participated in.
 The circle work, philosophical discussions, writing and arithmetic overviews, and the personal development we all experienced was wonderful.

-Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School and painting with Brigitte Bley-Swinston of Green Meadow Waldorf School.
-Movement specialist TBA.
+Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School, painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, and movement with Will Crane.